wso2/docs-choreo-dev/en/docs/monitoring-and-insights/work-with-choreo-insights-api/choreo-insights-api.md

 <td valign="top">[<a href="#application">Application</a>]</td>
 <td>

-Fetches all the Applications with the given combination of tenant ID, environment ID, and organization ID.
+Fetches all the applications with the given combination of tenant ID, environment ID, and organization ID.
 Optionally, you can configure the <code>applicationFilter</code> parameter to further filter the Applications by a specific application filter.

 </td>